platformsh/platformsh-docs/docs/src/development/ssh/ssh-keys.md

 ## Troubleshooting

 A given SSH key pair can only be linked to a single user account.
-Attempting to add the same SSH key to another account will result in the `SSH key can not be duplicated` error message.
+If you add an already used SSH key to another account, you see the error: `SSH key can not be duplicated`.
 Generate a new pair of SSH keys for the second user account you want to add.

 You can use several SSH profiles with the `~/.ssh/config` file.